All first-year English literature courses share the following features:

 - practice writing as a process involving pre-writing, drafting, revising and editing;

-- write an essay of literary analysis that develops an interpretive thesis supported by appropriate and correctly cited evidence; and
+- write an essay of literary analysis that develops an argumentative thesis supported by appropriate, correctly integrated and cited evidence; and

-- give and receive constructive criticism about written work.
+- give and receive constructive criticism on written work.

 Upon completion of English 1115, the successful student should also be able to identify and discuss the following elements of drama: